 How selling gold from St Andrews by post works

 GoldPaid serves customers in St Andrews by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-We do not run a branch in St Andrews and we do not need to: the whole service is built so you never travel, never commit before you are ready, and never accept an offer you have not seen in writing.
+We are a UK-wide postal gold and silver buyer, not a high-street counter, and that is the point: you ask first, post when ready, and decide only on a written offer.

 What kind of gold and silver comes to us from St Andrews?